slsa-framework/slsa/docs/spec/v1.0/levels.md

 this does mean that SLSA alone is not sufficient to determine if an artifact is "safe".

-> **TODO:** SLSA is in the eye of the beholder: software consumers make their
-> own SLSA determinations, though in practice they may delegate to some
+Finally, SLSA is in the eye of the beholder: software consumers ultimately make their own SLSA determinations, though in practice they may delegate to some authority.
+For example, a build system may claim to conform to SLSA Build L3, but it is up to a consumer whether to trust that claim.
-> authority.

 ## Who is SLSA for?